JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/parameter_info.md

 [`ParameterInfoControllerBase`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/hint/ParameterInfoControllerBase.java)
 should be implemented when whitespace matters in a language.

-Note that parameter info works during indexing (using incomplete indices) when the implementations also extend [`DumbAware`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/DumbAware.java).
+Note that parameter info works during indexing (using incomplete data) when the implementations also extend [`DumbAware`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/DumbAware.java).
-It is recommended to adapt tests for dumb-mode since the results might be surprising, and more changes to the handler might be required for better results.
+It is recommended to adapt tests for [](indexing_and_psi_stubs.md#dumb-mode) since the results might be surprising, and more changes to the handler might be required for better results.

 Finally, language authors should be aware of the global